(Disclaimer: Because I don’t have much time with computers I

 when you can spot 10 pigs at all times

-when you learn to be truly thankful to God for your ‘daily bread’ because you’ve eaten rice for 4 meals straight
+when you learn to be truly thankful to God for your ‘daily bread’ because you’ve eaten rice for 4

 when you can pass days without speaking English